Tjstretchalot/turtles2/README.md

 ## Provided Programs

 - **Tree farm** - handles oak trees, allowing you to farm wood and apples.
 If the wood is burned into charcoal, this results in a significant surplus in fuel for turtles.
 Checks each tree once per day.
 - **Wheat farm** - a simple 9x9 wheat farm which is checked every 30 minutes, depositing seeds and wheat in separate chests and has a chest to get fuel from.
-- **Wheat/Carrot/Potato farm** - 3 stacked 9x9 farms all managed by a single
+- **Generic farm** - Stacked 9x9 farms all managed by a single turtle.
-turtle.
 Each farm is on its own 30 minute timer for being checked.
-Has a simple config file to include additional 9x9 farms stacked on top of each other, following the same pattern of wheat, carrot, then potatoes.
-Seems to work best at 9 farms total (so 3 of each).
+Has a simple config file to specify the seed on each layer.
+Supports wheat, carrots, potatoes, melons, pumpkins, and beetroot.
+Works optimally at 9 or 10 stacked farms.
 - **Small mushroom farm** - easily farm an 18x18 small mushroom farm with any distribution of red and brown mushrooms.
 36 planted mushrooms, checked every hour.
 - **Mining** - with very little setup, mine all resources between layers 7 and 50 in a chunk, spiraling chunk by chunk outward.
 - **Vein** - quickly set the turtle up to mine out all of a given resource which is contiguous next to the turtle.
 Often useful for deconstructing large structures or acquiring obsidian.

 Plus other more specific programs (e.g., automations for feeding the Gourmaryllis plant in Botania, or the crafting recipe for wheat dough in Create).